microsoft/TaskWeaver/docs/plugin_selection.md

 It targets to solve the following two problems:

 1. An excessive number of plugins may cause confusion for LLM, leading to inaccuracies in generating the correct code.
-2. A large number of plugins could lead to increased token usage (potentially exceeding the token limit of LLM) and extended response times.
+2. A large number of plugins could lead to increased token usage (potentially exceeding the token limit of LLM) and extended response time.

 ## Auto Plugin Selection Overview